 Three days in Valdeon followed, first with a day to relax and enjoy this valley which is really quiet compared to other parts of the Picos and which has some of the best hiking.
 Next day we did a circuit around the high valley with a sea of mist below us as we walked in bright sunshine.
 Apart from a shepherd we saw no one else all day.
 Carlene found some Boletus mushrooms which we were thrilled to find and I promised to prepare them for a picnic.
 Afterwards we felt as if we had dreamed the hike as it had been so beautiful.
 Next day we followed the old route towards the Liébana Valley – another great hike finishing by the cable car at Fuente Dé and stayed in a nice village auberge with a nice, homely restaurant.
 Next day we hiked the trails between some high, isolated farming villages in the hills.
 I took my cook stove and a frying pan and, for our lunch, we cooked the Boletus/Porcini mushrooms with scrambled eggs and some local pancetta (dry cured bacon).
 Delicious!

 On our way back to Bilbao we stopped on the coast for a really nice hike near San Vicente and then had a great seafood lunch by the beach – an hour later we were in Bilbao saying goodbye.
 I was sad to see everyone go as we´d had a really special trip together.
+Everyone had a great time and got on really well.
+I couldn´t ask for better company!
 Thanks all for coming and for being such nice folks!

 Please get in touch if you´d like to plan a similar tour with us and we´ll be delighted to help.